Atlanta Historic Sites

 Booker T. Washington High School

-DESCRIPTION: Opened in 1924 and named for the great Booker T. Washington (1856-1915), it was the first Black public high school built in Atlanta; has produced Dr. Martin Luther King, Jr. and Romae T. Powell, judge; Dr. Asa Yancy, surgeon and many other outstanding graduates; remained the only Black high school in the city until 1947; a Booker T. Washington Monument was added to the front in 1927; listed on the National Register of Historic Places; since the school is in use, its not open for tours.
+DESCRIPTION: Opened in 1924 and named for the great Booker T. Washington (1856-1915), it was the first Black public high school built in Atlanta.
+It has produced Dr. Martin Luther King, Jr., and Romae T. Powell, a judge.
+Dr. Asa Yancy, a surgeon, and many other outstanding graduates, remained the only Black high school in the city until 1947.
+A Booker T. Washington Monument was added to the front in 1927.
+Though listed on the National Register of Historic Places, the school is in use, so it’s not open for tours.

 Oakland Cemetery